 If you’ve slipped or tripped on someone else’s property, you may be able to recover damages for your injury, but liability can be hard to determine.

-The owner or person responsible for a property also responsible for any injuries that occur on that property.
-There are exceptions to this, and every case is different, so check with your attorney to determine whether the circumstances of your accident will enable you to pursue compensation.
+The owner or person responsible for a property is also responsible for any injuries that occur on that property.
+There are exceptions to this.
+Every case is different, so check with your attorney to determine whether the circumstances of your accident will enable you to pursue compensation.

 - The owner caused the hazard that led to your accident and injury.

 - The owner knew about the hazard that led to your accident and injury but did nothing about it.

 - The owner should have known about the hazard that caused the injury because any reasonable person seeing it would have corrected it.

 If your attorney can prove that the property owner was negligent based on one of these three factors, you may be entitled to compensation.

 In Oklahoma, some of the liability may still fall on the injured party in slip-and-fall cases.
 Oklahoma follows the comparative negligence doctrine.
 It states that in accidents where liability is shared, any party more than 50% responsible cannot recover any monetary compensation.
 For example, if you were wearing sandals on a construction site and slipped and injured your foot, regardless of the hazard that caused the injury, you may still bear some responsibility because you were not following reasonable safety precautions.
 You may still be able to get compensation for your injuries, but a lesser amount than you would get if you had been wearing closed-toe shoes.